EricDinging/CS5470/assignment_1/README.md

 ## Homework Tasks

 This homework is designed to teach how to serve LLMs on modern GPUs.
-You will learn how to serve models that fit on a single GPU and how to serve models larger than a single GPU using tensor parallelism on multiple GPUs.
+You will learn how to serve models that fit on a single GPU and how to serve models using tensor parallelism on multiple GPUs.

 ### Task 1: Single GPU Benchmarking

-Within the homework folder, we have provided `server.sh`, a script that starts a `meta-llama/Llama-3.2-3B-Instruct` instance on GPU 0 and exposes a vLLM API.
+Within the homework folder, we have provided `server.sh`, a script that starts a `meta-llama/Llama-3.1-8B` instance on GPU 0 and exposes a vLLM API.

 **Requirements:**
 1. Allocate a node with 1 GPU.